MU meets with media during open practice day

 Dec.
 5, 2012 episode of Inside Marquette Basketball with Buzz Williams.
 Features Derrick Wilson and coach Brad Autry.

-The 2012-13 campaign will mark the fifth with the Marquette men's basketball program for Brad Autry, but his first as an assistant coach after earning a promotion in the summer of 2012.
+The 2013-14 campaign will mark the sixth with the Marquette men's basketball program for Brad Autry, but his second as an assistant coach after earning a promotion in the summer of 2012.

 In his first four seasons with the Golden Eagles, Autry served as the coordinator of student-athlete development.